BGSpiegl/GCparagon/README.md

 The algorithm assigns weight values to cfDNA fragments based on their length and GC base count.
 Weights can either be read as 'GC'-tags from alignments in the output BAM file (enable tagged BAM writing using the `--output-bam` flag), or from one of the `*_gc_weights_*.txt.gz` output files.
-These can be loaded in Python using the `numpy.loadtxt()` function or the `load_txt_to_matrix_with_meta()` function from [plot_distributions.py](src/GCparagon/utilities/plot_distributions.py).
+The latter can be loaded in Python using the `numpy.loadtxt()` function or the `load_txt_to_matrix_with_meta()` function from [plot_distributions.py](src/GCparagon/utilities/plot_distributions.py).
 The tag string can be redefined using the `--tag-name` parameter.

 ### How to use cfDNA fragment weights
-Instead of counting fragment occurrences or their attributes, the user can sum the GC bias correction weights of these fragments to obtain an unbiased result for their signal extraction.
+Instead of counting fragment occurrences or their attributes, the user can sum the GC bias correction weights of these fragments to obtain an unbiased result for signal extraction.
 An example could be depth of coverage computation for specific groups of transcription start sites as shown for samples B01, C01, P01, and H01 in the next section "[Result of GC Bias Correction](#result-of-gc-bias-correction)".